 Editing - Smart

-Tip: The suggestions filtering supports CamelCase so you can type the upper case letters of a method name to limit the suggestions.
+Tip: The suggestions filtering supports CamelCase so you can type the letters which are upper cased in a method name to limit the suggestions.
 For example, "cra" will quickly bring up "createApplication".

 Tip: IntelliSense suggestions can be configured via the